baaaad/TIger/README.md

 ```

 ### Expected output
-Under `model_out`, you may also find the trained model of all experiments.
+Under `model_out/`, you may also find the trained model of all experiments.